Taxi Driver: Pre-production

 While preparing for his role as Bickle, Robert De Niro was filming Bernardo Bertolucci's 1900 in Italy.
-According to Boyle, he would "finish shooting on a Friday in Rome ... get on a plane ... [and] fly to New York".
-De Niro obtained a taxi driver's license and, when on break, would pick up a taxi and drive around New York for a couple of weeks before returning to Rome to resume filming 1900.
+According to Boyle, he would "finish shooting on a Friday in Rome [...] get on a plane [...] [and] fly to New York".
+De Niro renewed his taxi driver's license (obtained some years earlier whilst a struggling actor) and, when on break, would pick up a taxi and drive around New York for a couple of weeks before returning to Rome to resume filming 1900.

 Although De Niro had already starred in The Godfather Part II (1974), he was recognized only one time while driving a cab in New York City.
 De Niro apparently lost 35 pounds (16 kilograms) and was repeatedly listening to a taped reading of the diaries of criminal Arthur Bremer.
 When he had free time while shooting 1900, De Niro visited an army base in Northern Italy and tape-recorded soldiers from the Midwestern United States, whose accents he thought might be appropriate for Travis's character.

 Scorsese brought in the film title designer Dan Perri to design the title sequence for Taxi Driver.
 Perri had been Scorsese's original choice to design the titles for Alice Doesn't Live Here Anymore in 1974, but Warner Bros. would not allow him to hire an unknown designer.
 By the time when Taxi Driver was going into production, Perri had established his reputation with his work on The Exorcist, and Scorsese was now able to hire him.

 Perri created the opening titles for Taxi Driver using second unit footage that he color-treated through a process of film copying and slit-scan, resulting in a highly stylized graphic sequence that evoked the "underbelly" of New York City through lurid colors, glowing neon signs, distorted nocturnal images, and deep black levels.
 Perri went on to design the opening titles for a number of major films, including Star Wars (1977) and Raging Bull (1980).